 Five stories in the news today, April 26

-Health Minister Jane Philpott says she is frustrated with provinces and territories that haven't provided overdose data in the midst of an unprecedented public health crisis.
-Philpott says she wants to release statistics on fatal overdoses but some jurisdictions don't have records on drug-related deaths that occurred after 2014.
+Jane Philpott, Minister of Health speaks following the announcement of changes regarding the legalization of marijuana during a news conference in Ottawa, Thursday April 13, 2017.
+Federal Health Minister Jane Philpott says she's aiming to release statistics on overdose deaths in Canada but is frustrated with provinces and territories that haven't provided data in the midst of an unprecedented public health crisis.

 |Title